If you’re currently a smoker, the most important thing you can do to slow the progression of your COPD is to quit

 Tobacco smoking and exposure is the leading risk factor for COPD disease progression and death, as noted by the World Health Organization (WHO).
 Smoking can cause your COPD to worsen more quickly than if you were to stop smoking.
 It is also important for your environment to be smoke-free.
 This means you should avoid being in the company of other people who smoke.

 Quitting smoking is the most important thing you can do to actually slow down the loss of lung function (Wang and Sin, Int J Chron Pulmon Dis 2011).
 While you are unlikely to return lung function to normal after quitting smoking, you will slow the progression of your COPD.
 If you have already quit smoking, congratulations!

-"Susceptible Smokers" are individuals whose lungs are significantly damaged by smoking and develop COPD.
-Their lung function starts to go down at a very early age.
+"Susceptible smokers" are individuals whose lungs are significantly damaged by smoking and develop COPD.
+Their lung function starts to decrease at a very early age.
 Even at ages 35 to 45, lung function begins to decline and this group will start to have symptoms of COPD like chronic cough or mild shortness of breath with heavy work or exercise.
 These early signs of COPD are often ignored because they are mild.
 If this age group stops smoking, they may avoid developing significant COPD.